The Business Financial Health and Resilience of SMEs and Women-Owned SMEs in India Report

 Advancing Gender Equality and Empowerment, Financial Inclusion and Resilience

-The report marks the first time publishing the Institute’s Small Business Financial Health and Resilience Framework.
-More information on the framework and its uses is available here.
+The report marks the first time publishing the Institute's Small Business Financial Health and Resilience Framework.
+More information on the framework is here.

 Definitions of SMEs and Women-Owned SMEs